 Tteokbokki is chewy rice cakes cooked in a red, spicy broth.
 It’s a popular Korean street food.
 When I was a student coming home from school it was hard to resist the spicy rice cakes sold by vendors on the street!
-They would have big vats of tteokbokkie and just keep stirring and stirring.
-We would stop by and they would give us a small paper cup of spicy rice cakes and the spicy sauce for a very reasonable price that any student could afford.
+They would have big vats of tteokbokki and just kept stirring and stirring it, making it more and more delicious over time.
+We would stop by and they would give us a small paper cup of spicy rice cakes dripping the spicy, slightly sweet sauce for a very reasonable price that any student could afford.
+We just couldn’t resist it!
+The sauce is fiery hot and a little sweet, and the rice cakes don’t have much taste but they are a little soft and a little gooey.

-When I lived in Korea I learned the secret to making good tteokbokki from a famous place in a local market.
+When I lived in Korea I learned the secret to making good tteokbokki from a famous place in the local market.
 It was run by an old lady who could always be found stirring her pot of tteokbokki, and there were always people lined up to buy it.

-She was cooking right in front of us to I saw she made an anchovy stock from dried anchovies.
-That ingredient made a huge difference in the flavor, so I started using it when I made my tteokbokki at home.
+She prepared it right in front of us, so I saw she first made an anchovy stock from dried anchovies.
+I made tteokbokki at home and found it made a huge difference in flavor.
 I once ran out of dried anchovies and made tteokbokki without it, and it didn’t taste at all like what I was expecting.
 So don’t forget to always make a good stock with dried anchovies when you make this!
 It totally makes this dish!

-There are many variations of tteokbokki: some people add dumplings (mandu), some add cabbage, cheese, or ramen noodles, but this version below of the spicy Korean rice cakes is a classic and my favorite.
-Everyone loves it!
+There are also many variations of the tteokbokki recipe too: some people add dumplings (mandu), some add cabbage, cheese (mozzarella cheese seems popular), or ramen noodles.
+Creamy, saucy rosé tteokbokki was popular for a while, and a few hundred years ago the Korean royal court enjoyed nonspicy, soy sauce based gungjung tteokbokki.
+This version below of the spicy Korean rice cakes is an authentic classic and my favorite.
+Everyone loves it, so let’s make tteokbokki!

 Ingredients